kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 When passing from a parent node to descendant nodes, it can be useful to keep a reference to one or more parent nodes.

-Let's say we want to consider the pod level security context too, we can write such an assertion with the syntax below:
+Let's say we want to consider the pod-level security context in addition to the container-level security context.
+We can write such an assertion with the syntax below:

 ```yaml
 apiVersion: apps/v1